The Inclusive Companies Awards Announce 2019 Shortlist!

 Throughout the year, there are some individuals who work tirelessly to remove barriers and put diversity at the very heart of everything they do.

-This year, on November 15th, the recently rebranded Inclusive Companies Awards (Formerly the Excellence in Diversity Awards) will once again celebrate those who go above and beyond the call of duty to improve the lives of others in workplaces and communities around them.
+This year, on November 28th, the Inclusive Companies Awards will once again celebrate those who go above and beyond the call of duty to improve the lives of others in workplaces and communities around them.

-This elite pick and mix of diversity ambassadors will gather in Manchester at The Midland Hotel – reuniting a spectacular array of equality leaders.
+This elite pick and mix of diversity ambassadors will gather in Manchester at The Hilton Manchester Deansgate – reuniting a spectacular array of equality leaders.

 The Inclusive Companies Awards are also working in partnership with the Inclusive Top 50 UK Employers.
 The first and only index of its kind, the definitive list of the nation’s most inclusive companies will be unveiled at the ceremony with top ranking organisations receiving accolades for the Diverse Company Award within their respective sectors.